 Duke Divinity School faculty have received a number of significant grants and awards in the past academic year, continuing to build on the foundation of scholarly excellence and cultural influence in service to Christ and the church that has characterized the school.
-With their ongoing work of teaching and formation in the classroom, preaching and lecturing in churches, publishing resources for the church and academy, and serving in programs ranging from prison ministry to community development to denominational leadership to practicing medicine and more, the faculty continue to be recognized as one of the top theological faculties in the world.
+With their ongoing work of teaching and formation in the classroom, preaching and lecturing in churches, publishing resources for the church and academy, and serving in programs ranging from prison ministry to community development to denominational leadership to practicing medicine and more, the faculty continue to be recognized as one of the top theological faculties in the world Link opens in new tab.

 Grants, Awards, and Other Recognition in 2021–22